Nate Lowe Player Props: Rangers vs. White Sox

 Nate Lowe At The Plate

-- Lowe has 18 doubles, a triple, eight home runs and 36 walks while hitting .272.

-- Among qualified hitters in baseball, he ranks 49th in batting average, 39th in on-base percentage, and 79th in slugging.
+- Among qualified batters, he ranks 50th in batting average, while his on-base percentage ranks 30th and he is 81st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.